Dear friends of the Skulpturenmuseum Marl,

 Sculpture in Marl

-The Marl city centre is home to an unusual density of high-class works of art, a fact that visitors to the city notice straight away.
+The Marl city centre is home to an unusual density of high-class works of art.
 Many of the residents of Marl have grown up with the sculptures, which have been a constant presence in the city since the early 1960s, long before the Skulpturenmuseum was founded in 1982.
 Some of the works were even purchased before the Rathaus was built from 1960 through 1967.
-A whole series of sculptures came to Marl as a result of the legendary ‘Kunst und Skulptur’ exhibitions in 1970 and 1972, when Holland and Switzerland were each invited guest countries.
-The open-air presentations were revolutionary for their time, and when they concluded, the works were purchased by the city.
+A whole series of sculptures came to Marl as a result of the legendary ‘Kunst und Skulptur’ exhibitions in 1970 and 1972.
+The open-air presentation was revolutionary for the time, and when they concluded, the works were purchased by the city.
 This group also includes ‘Naturmaschine’, by Brigitte und Martin Matschinsky-Denninghoff (1969), certainly one of the most popular sculptural works in the city.
 Generations of children have climbed around on the work.
-Strolling by and seeing children playing on it today reminds many an adult resident of Marl of his or her own childhood.
+Passing by and seeing children play on it today reminds many residents of Marl of their own childhood.